kwchen1970/AutoComplete/README.md

 [AutoComplete Demo Video](https://www.youtube.com/watch?v=GLEakwbu01g)

 ## Description:
-- This project uses red font to autocomplete words and sentences that the user types
+- Uses red font to provide autocomplete suggestions for words and sentences that the user types.
-- The program suggests correct spellings on the word being currently typed.
+- Suggests correct spellings for the word being currently typed.
-- The program uses AI through Hugging Face API fetching to suggest how to finish the current sentence everytime the user clicks space.
+- Uses AI through Hugging Face API fetching to suggest how to finish the current sentence everytime the user clicks space.
-- Pressing tab can autocomplete the word in black with the top matched spelling and it can also autocomplete the suggested sentence in black.
+- Pressing tab autocompletes the word in black with the top suggested spelling.
+Pressing tab also autocompletes the suggested rest of the sentence in black.
-- Repeatedly pressing space can generate more sentence completion suggestions.
+- Repeatedly pressing space can generate more sentence completion suggestions in red.
-- Text can be saved to a txt file by pressing the save button and then progress can be restored when reopening the program by clicking the retrieve button.
+- Text can be saved to a txt file by pressing the save button.
+Progress can be restored to the GUI when reopening the application by clicking the retrieve button.
 - The press me button plays a fun cat animation.

 ## Images: